 This traditional arrangement has changed over the last several decades.
-While many Hondurans have migrated within the country to seek economic opportunities or avoid the effects of natural disasters, others have left the country all together, often fleeing the violent activities of criminal gangs (see p.
-9 of Political and Social Relations).
-As a result, many Honduran families have been separated, with grandparents frequently raising the children of parents who have emigrated.
+While many Hondurans have migrated within the country to seek economic opportunities or avoid the effects of natural disasters, others have left the country all together, often fleeing the violent activities of criminal gangs (see and Social Political Relations).
+As a result.

+many Honduran families have been separated, with grandparents frequently raising the children of parents who have emigrated.